-Figure 9.24 (a) A crank is a type of lever that can be rotated 360° about its pivot.
+FIGURE 9.23 (a) A crank is a type of lever that can be rotated 360° about its pivot.
 Cranks are usually designed to have a large MA. (b) A simplified automobile axle drives a wheel, which has a much larger diameter than the axle.
 The MA is less than 1. (c) An ordinary pulley is used to lift a heavy load.
 The pulley changes the direction of the force T exerted by the cord without changing its magnitude.
 Hence, this machine has an MA of 1.
 An ordinary pulley has an MA of 1; it only changes the direction of the force and not its magnitude.
-Combinations of pulleys, such as those illustrated in Figure 9.25, are used to multiply force.
+Combinations of pulleys, such as those illustrated in Figure 9.24, are used to multiply force.
 If the pulleys are friction-free, then the force output is approximately an integral multiple of the tension in the cable.
 The number of cables pulling directly upward on the system of interest, as illustrated in the figures given below, is approximately the MA of the pulley system.
 Since each attachment applies an external force in approximately the same direction as the others, they add, producing a total force that is nearly an integral multiple of the input force T.

-Figure 9.25 (a) The combination of pulleys is used to multiply force.
+FIGURE 9.24 (a) The combination of pulleys is used to multiply force.
 The force is an integral multiple of tension if the pulleys are frictionless.
 This pulley system has two cables attached to its load, thus applying a force of approximately 2T.
 This machine has $MA \approx 2$. (b) Three pulleys are used to lift a load in such a way that the mechanical advantage is about 3.
 Effectively, there are three cables attached to the load. (c) This pulley system applies a force of 4T, so that it has $MA \approx 4$.
 Effectively, four cables are pulling on the system of interest.

-9.6 Forces and Torques in Muscles and Joints
+9.6 Forces and Torques in Muscles and Joints LEARNING OBJECTIVES By the end of this section, you will be able to:

+- · Explain the forces exerted by muscles. - State how a bad posture causes back strain. - Discuss the benefits of skeletal muscles attached close to joints. - Discuss various complexities in the real system of muscles, bones, and joints.
 Muscles, bones, and joints are some of the most interesting applications of statics.
 There are some surprises.
 Muscles, for example, exert far greater forces than we might think.
-Figure 9.26 shows a forearm holding a book and a schematic diagram of an analogous lever system.
+Figure 9.25 shows a forearm holding a book and a schematic diagram of an analogous lever system.
 The schematic is a good approximation for the forearm, which looks more complicated than it is, and we can get some insight into the way typical muscle systems function by analyzing it.
 Muscles can only contract, so they occur in pairs.
 In the arm, the biceps muscle is a flexor-that is, it closes the limb.
 The triceps muscle is an extensor that opens the limb.
 This configuration is typical of skeletal muscles, bones, and joints in humans and other vertebrates.
 Most skeletal muscles exert much larger forces within the body than the limbs apply to the outside world.
 The reason is clear once we realize that most muscles are attached to bones via tendons close to joints, causing these systems to have mechanical advantages much less than one.
-Viewing them as simple machines, the input force is much greater than the output force, as seen in Figure 9.26.
+Viewing them as simple machines, the input force is much greater than the output force, as seen in Figure 9.25.